San Antonio mall robbery leaves good Samaritan dead

 A second shopper, who had a gun and a concealed carry license, shot and wounded one of the suspects, who was reported to be in critical condition.

 The wounded suspect was arrested and taken to a hospital.
-Police found the second suspect after a car wreck that occurred about 20 minutes later.
+Police found the second suspect, Jason Matthew Prieto, 34, after a car wreck that occurred about 20 minutes later.

 Police said six other people were injured and taken to a hospital.